Campus Safety Alerts

 Typically, alerts are not issued for any incidents reported that are older than ten (10) days from the date of occurrence, as such a delay in reporting has not afforded the University an opportunity to react or respond in a timely manner.

-Once it is decided to issue a Campus Safety Alert, the Senior Director/Chief may consult with the Vice Provost of Student Life, the Dean of Students, Student Housing and Residential Education, and other University officials as appropriate to determine the content of the warning.
+Once it is decided to issue a Campus Safety Alert, the Senior Director/Chief may consult with the Vice President of Student Life, the Dean of Students, Student Housing and Residential Education, and other University officials as appropriate to determine the content of the warning.
 The message will include information about the crime, the location, appropriate suspect information (if known), and recommended actions to be taken.
 Additional information may be released through email as it becomes available.

 Anyone with information warranting a Campus Safety Alert should report the circumstances in person or by phone: